What is Speed to Lead & How to Improve It

 • Conversion Rate by Response Time: How does your conversion rate change based on response speed?

-These numbers aren't just data points—ultimately each metric measured gives us insights on team performance and highlights opportunities for improvement.
+These numbers aren't just data points—ultimately, each metric measured gives us insights on lead statistics, team performance and highlights opportunities for improvement.

 6. Implement a Tiered Response System